jvanasco/pyramid_session_redis/README.rst

 The following features are under consideration.
 PRs are requested

 [ ] A way to not create a session if the new session is empty.
 Accessing the session or session-id will trigger the generation of a session_id, even if empty.
 In high load situations this may not be ideal, and no session/session_id should be created unless the session is populated.
+For example, if your website gets spidered by a bot/botnet that does not use sessions... it will create a session_id that gets abandoned for each request.

 Further Reading: